 Anonymous email network: Users can email potential matches through POF.com's own messaging service, allowing them to keep their identities and contact info private until they are ready to share it.

 Profiles are screened before being posted: POF.com staff screens profiles and photos before posting to ensure only appropriate information makes it onto the site.

 Best for: People looking for long-term relationships, people looking for short-term relationships, and people looking for a large dating pool.

 Harvard Business School graduate, Mark Brooks, has been an expert in the Internet dating business since 1998.
 He is currently the CEO of Courtland Brooks, a consultancy agency for the Internet dating industry, and runs OnlinePersonalsWatch.com.
 He prides himself on being a New Media Futurist and can be reached at LinkedIn.

-POF.com Company Profile
+POF.com Company Information

 - Company Name: